mesonbuild/meson/docs/markdown/Getting-meson.md

 ## Installing Meson with pip

-Meson is available in the [Python Package Index] and can be installed with `sudo pip3 install meson` which requires root and will install it system-wide.
+Meson is available in the [Python Package Index] and can be installed with `pip3 install --user meson`.
+This does not require any special privileges.
+This will install the package in `~/.local/`, so you will have to add `~/.local/bin` to your `PATH`.
+If you are using Meson only for local development this should be all you need.

-If you have downloaded a copy of the Meson sources already, you can install it with `sudo pip3 install path/to/source/root/`.
+If you need to install your project in system directories, this approach will not work as executable installed in this way are not available when `sudo` is used.
+You can install Meson so it can be used by every user with `sudo pip3 install meson`.
+It is generally not recommended to do this, but instead use the version provided by distro packages.

-Alternatively, you can use `pip3 install --user meson` which will install it for your user and does not require any special privileges.
-This will install the package in `~/.local/`, so you will have to add `~/.local/bin` to your `PATH`, and `sudo meson install` will be completely broken since the program will not be available to root.
-Only use a user copy of Meson if you do not care about installing projects as root.
+If you must install Meson with `sudo pip3` make sure to uninstall any distro version first.
+Having multiple versions of any program in system directories can lead to problems.

 ## Installing Meson and Ninja with the MSI installer